In Geometry, reflection is one of the four types of transformations. The four basic transformations are

 In this article, let’s discuss the meaning of Reflection in Maths, reflections in the coordinate plane and examples in detail.

 In Geometry, a reflection is known as a flip.
 A reflection is a mirror image of the shape.
 An image will reflect through a line, known as the line of reflection.
-A figure is said to be a reflection of the other figure, then every point in a figure is at equidistant from each corresponding point in another figure.
+A figure is said to reflect the other figure, and then every point in a figure is equidistant from each corresponding point in another figure.
 The reflected image should have the same shape and size, but the image faces in the opposite direction.
-In reflection, translation may also take place because of its changes in the position.
-Here, the original image is called pre-image, and its reflection is called image.
-The representation of pre-image and image are ABC and A’B’C’ respectively.
+In reflection, translation may also occur because of changes in the position.
+Here, the original image is called pre-image, and its reflection is called the image.
+The representation of pre-image and image are ABC and A’B’C’, respectively.
 The reflection transformation may be in reference to the coordinate system (X and Y-axis).

 Reflections in the Coordinate Plane